pranjalchakraborty/Silkroad_S1API/README.md

 - **Optional QOL:** Restructure JSON quality and effects from two lists into a single dictionary format.
 - **Convert Quest Data:** Migrate effects data to a dictionary.
-- **Optional Enhancement:** Add a probability field in quality (or adopt a hybrid global/local approach) instead of equal weightage.
+- **Optional Enhancement:** Add a probability field in quality (or adopt a hybrid global/local approach) instead of equal weightage in quest generation.
 - **Optional Feature:** Provide an X button on each quest to allow dismissal without penalty.
 - **Documentation:** Create a separate file with code and JSON fields info accessible by Git.
 - **UI Improvement:** Add scrollable functionality to the right-side detail panel.
 - **Image Resizing:** Implement automatic resizing for all icon loading (e.g., to 127×127 pixels).
-- **Optional Enhancement:** Integrate NPC relationships that influence other NPCs.
+- **Optional Enhancement:** Integrate NPC relationships field that influence other NPCs.
-- **Data Restructuring:** Consolidate JSON fields into a common_data section.
+- **Data Restructuring:** Consolidate loose JSON fields into a common_data section.
-- **High Reputation Rewards:** Consider adding high-reputation rewards such as laundering benefits, increased maximum health/energy, gift items, vehicles, or even plant growth.
+- **JSON Restructuring:** Split into one static data JSON and separate JSONs for each NPC.
+- **JSON Exposure:** Enable customization of debt and curfew dialogues through JSON.
+- **Deal Heat:** Expose heat levels of deals through JSON with configurable reward multipliers.
+- **Quest System:** Convert and expose quest systems (like Uncle Nelson's questline) through JSON.

 ## Checklist to Release

 - [ ] Play game
-- [x] give quest info in journal
+- [x] give quest info properly in journal
 - [x] Update Readme
 - [x] add random and static values to load from json
+- [x] Heat of deals set to 2* npc tier

 💕Credits:
 Much gratitude and many many thanks to: